opnsense/docs/source/manual/how-tos/ipsec-rw.rst

 Intro
 -----

-Road Warriors are remote users who need secure access to the company's infrastructure.
-IPsec Mobile Clients offer a solution that is easy to setup and comptabile with most current devices.
+Remote adccess to the company's infrastructure is one of most important and critical services exposed to the internet.
+IPsec Mobile Clients offer mobile users (formerly known as Road Warriors) a solution that is easy to setup and compatible with most current devices.

 With this guide we will show you how to configure the server side on OPNsense with the different authentication methods e.g.